 - Receive training and DBS (formerly the CRB) clearance to work with school children

 Once you’re fully signed up you are only committing to one action per year, which could be half an hour talking to a local primary school assembly or an afternoon doing a workshop with a group of secondary school design students.
 Of course you’re free to do as much as you like – but you only have to do one thing!

 You will receive induction training and STEM will keep you updated on local volunteering opportunities at schools in your local area that are convenient for you.

 Simply fill in the form on the STEM website and they will contact you and offer you a slot for your induction; these sessions take approximately 2 hours and are run regionally so you shouldn’t have to travel too far.

 They will confirm your chosen date and send you a full explanation of how to complete the DBS (formerly the CRB) so that you are cleared to work with school children.

 But I don’t know much about giving careers advice!

 You don’t need to!
 Young people are always interested in hearing about how you found yourself in your job – how you chose it, whether it was by accident, or whether you started doing something entirely different.
 They want to hear from you and how awesome this industry is.
 You can inspire the next generation to bring new ideas, sharp skills and fresh thinking to our industry, and also make them realise that making games is an amazingly cool and exciting thing to do and it should be an opportunity open to everyone.
 Many schools want to teach game design and programming, but may need support and guidance; others don’t yet understand that art and animation can be valid careers in the games industry and other sectors.
 So this is your chance to help us develop a national network of support so that the next generation of game developers can be as fabulous as you already are!

 Who can I talk to if I have any questions?

-Please get in touch if you’d like to speak to Sophie about becoming a VGA.
+Please get in touch if you’d like to speak to Kirstie about becoming a VGA.